Anto-Napo/java-full-course/README.md

 ## Misc

-You may want to install the better comments plugin.
+You may want to install the better comments plugin or extension.
+This project uses Gradle.

 Made with various online websites.
 OOP part: [Caleb Curry YouTube channel](https://www.youtube.com/@codebreakthrough "Caleb Curry").
 Threads part: [Bro Code YouTube channel](https://www.youtube.com/@BroCodez "Bro Code").

 An advanced part will be soon released in a new repository because of the complexity it needs.

-## Goals
+## Topics

 ### Easy